Hammer of the Gods (video game)

-Hammer of the Gods is a 1994 turn-based strategy computer game developed by Holistic Design and published by New World Computing for DOS.
-The events of the game take place in Viking Age Europe, with a Norse fantasy setting.
-Hammer of the Gods is one of the games that spawned the creation of the Heroes of Might and Magic strategy series.
+Hammer of the Gods is a turn-based strategy video game developed for MS-DOS by Holistic Design and published in 1994 by New World Computing.
+It takes place in Viking Age Europe, with a Norse fantasy setting.
+Hammer of the Gods is one of the main games that spawned the creation of the Heroes of Might and Magic strategy series.